HewlettPackard/oneview-sdk-ruby/README.md

 #   but again, you can show only certain attributes by using the -a option
 # You can also chain keys together to search in nested hashes:
 $ oneview-sdk-ruby search ServerProfiles --filter state:Normal boot.manageBoot:true
+# Or to show specific attributes only:
+$ oneview-sdk-ruby search ServerProfile --filter state:Normal -a name,uri,enclosureBay
 ```

 ##### Create or delete resource by file: